kowainik/stan/README.md

   categories or severities
 - Generate the HTML report file
 - Set up the output verbosity
+- Choose to have machine readable JSON output instead

 Here is the high-level explanation of the available sub-commands: